codemachin/Chit-Chat/README.md

 	6) Run : node app.js, to start the server
 ```

-Nginx configuration for proxy pass and websocket
+Nginx configuration for proxy pass to port 80 and allowing websocket

 ```